MSO-dlx/EnergyLogger2CSV/README.md

 – This project's EnergyLogger2CSV.exe copies single DATA files' data into comma separated data files.

-– The Excel files more comprehensively copies the data of the INFO file as well as the DATA files from a directory into a worksheet and adds a few charts for quick analysis.
+– The Excel file solution more comprehensively copies the data of the INFO file as well as the DATA files from a directory into a worksheet and adds a few charts for quick analysis.
 It also logs the readout process and the data can be written into a .csv file, too.
 Takes half a minute to write half a year's data into a .csv file or some 10 min to fill into an Excel worksheet.

 Command line to use with the .exe:
 EnergyLogger2CSV.exe SourceData.bin TargetData.csv